symmetricalboy/gen-alt-text/README.md

-# Bluesky Alt Text Generator (Chrome/Firefox Extension)
+# Bluesky Alt Text Generator (Chrome/Firefox Extension & Web App)

 ![Extension Icon](./public/icons/gen-alt-text.svg)

-This browser extension helps you generate detailed, accessible alt text for images and videos you add to posts on Bluesky, using Google Gemini AI.
+This browser extension helps you generate detailed, accessible alt text and captions for images and videos you add to posts on Bluesky, using Google Gemini AI.

 ## Features

-*   **Manual Generation:** Adds a ✨ button next to alt text fields on bsky.app.
-Click it to generate text on demand.
+*   **AI-Powered Generation:** Adds a ✨ button next to alt text fields on `bsky.app`.
+Click it to generate alt text or captions on demand.
-*   **Supports Images & Videos:** Can generate alt text based on the content of both image and video uploads.
+*   **Supports Images & Videos:** Can generate alt text and captions based on the content of both image and video uploads, including Tenor GIFs.
 *   **Toast Notifications:** Displays a confirmation message after generation, reminding you to review the text.
-*   **Privacy-Focused:** Media processing happens via the secure Google AI API.
+*   **Privacy-Focused:** Media processing happens via a secure Google Cloud Function proxy to the Google AI API.
-*   **Web App Available:** If you don't want to install an extension, you can use the [web app](https://alttext.symm.app) to generate alt text for any media.
+*   **Web App Available:** If you don't want to install an extension, or want to generate alt text for media outside of Bluesky, you can use the [web app](https://alttext.symm.app).

 ## Web Application